bangbangcon/west/content/Speakers.md

 CPU up?
 Yes!
 Will we get it right this time?
 Probably not.

-In this talk, I'll show how hypervisors and operating systems can work together to make really tiny OSs possible.
+In this talk, I'll show how hypervisors and operating systems can work together to make really tiny OSes possible.
 We'll also lie to programs about the nature of time, space and CPU registers.

-<b>Marc Brooker</b> is a software engineer at Amazon Web Services.
-He
-thinks computers are unreasonably difficult to use, even for experts, and wants to change that.
+**Marc Brooker** is a software engineer at Amazon Web Services.
+He thinks computers are unreasonably difficult to use, even for experts, and wants to change that.
 Marc likes computing, statistics, remote sensing and pretty much every other topic.